 While DMP is still a viable product and produces value, it is important to look at the future and evaluate tools and technologies that do not rely on third-party cookie data.
 We also believe that the existing DMPs are in the evolution to continue to provide value with the new reality.

-Leverage new tools that was purposefully built for the new environment
+Leverage new tools that are purposefully built for the new environment

 With third-party cookies becoming obsolete, first-party personally identifiable information (PIIs) and first-party cookies are becoming the strongest currencies within the digital world.
 New technology like the Customer Data Platform (CDP) is one of the most sought-after technologies in the audience management world.
 Most CDPs use email as a universal key to match with first-party cookies and device IDs to help you create your own ID graph, create audiences at level, and activate them through online and offline channels.